BenCaiello/PalmettoBUG/docs/source/MakingPixelClassifier.rst

 |image8|

-When an unsupervised classifier makes a prediction for an entire image folder, a heatmap is automatically generated (this heatmap can also be made using the “Make heatmap from previously created predictions” button in the upper left frame).
+When an unsupervised classifier makes a prediction for an entire image folder, a heatmap is automatically generated at the end (this heatmap can also be made using the “Make heatmap from previously created predictions” button in the upper left frame).
 This heatmap gives an idea of the expression of the selected channels in each predicted class of the classifier, and